lukasfri/xmlity/xmlity-derive/src/de/DeserializationGroup.md

 <code>"strict"</code>, <code>"loose"</code>, <code>"none"</code>
 </td>
 <td>
-The accepted order of attributes.
+Set if the order of attributes is important when deserializing.<br/>
-- <code>"strict"</code> - The attributes must be in the same order as the fields with no fields between them.
+- <code>"strict"</code>: The attributes must come directly after each other, and this group will try to deserialize them in one go.<br/>
-- <code>"loose"</code> - The attributes must be in the same order as the fields, but there can be fields between them.
+- <code>"loose"</code>: The order of attributes must come relative to each other, but they can be separated by other attributes outside this group.<br/>
-- <code>"none"</code> - The attributes can be in any order.
+- <code>"none"</code> (default): The order of attributes is not important.
 </td>
 </tr>
 <!--=================================================-->